dferrero/matcher/README.md

 -r              Set an unique regex to test against the file instead of use a regex file
                 Cannot be set at same time -r and -re -t              Test regex syntax.
-If anyone is incorrect, the script dies -j              Print one example of every regex with a match in JSON -o, --output    *NOT IMPLEMENTED* Classify all matched lines in files
+If anyone is incorrect, the script dies -d, detailed    Print one example of every regex with a match in JSON -o, --output    *NOT IMPLEMENTED* Classify all matched lines in files
 ```